-A new underground biome that spawns under any biome that isn't an Ocean - It comes with new Cave Crystals, fancy semi-transparent, light emitting blocks.
+A new underground biome that spawns under any biome that isn't an Ocean - It comes with new Corundum Crystals, fancy semi-transparent, light emitting blocks.

-Each Crystal Cave will come with two colors of crystals, chosen from a pool of the seven colors that make up the rainbow, as well as white and black.
+Each Corundum Cave will come with two colors of crystals, chosen from a pool of the seven colors that make up the rainbow, as well as white and black.

-Cave Crystals can also be turned into pane variants, and crafted into Colored Runes (from the Vanity category), if enabled.
+Corundum can also be turned into pane variants, and crafted into Colored Runes (from the Tools category), if enabled.
 The Cluster variants are decorative only.
 Furthermore, if placed deep underground, they'll grow up to 4 blocks tall, and will emit some particles to let you know they're growing.

 A new underground biome that spawns under Oceans - It comes with new Elder Prismarine blocks, which look like Prismarine, but with the Elder Guardian pallete.